CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 ### Container components

 In real world applications, the things we want to remember in state follow the *business logic* required by our users.
-So for example the number of bookings in the exercise above increases when you add a booking.
+So for example the number of caught Pokemon in the exercise  increases when you click on the button *Catch Pokemon*.
 Most of the time, business logic is about figuring out when and how to change state.

 To help us cleanly split up code that performs business logic from code that shows the user interface we split components into *presentational* and *container* components.
 Often we have components that don't do anything except manage state according to the business rules and render the right presentational components.
 On the other hand, we often have components that don't change any state, and just render using the provided props.

 Container components usually have some state and handler methods.
-Because of this they must use the `class` syntax. presentational components on the other hand don't require the more verbose syntax.
+Because of this they must use the `class` syntax.
+Presentational components on the other hand don't require the more verbose syntax.
 Instead they usually use the functional syntax.

 ## Further Reading